 This banana bread is a comfort breakfast at its best.
 It’s excellent for baking newbies: Mix up the ingredients, dump them in the crockpot and watch as a yummy bread comes to life.

 While it’s slightly indulgent to be a go-to dish, this is what you serve when you want to impress guests or the in-laws.

 I love eggs.
-Not only are they packed with protein, but they’re budget-friendly, perfect for when you’re watching your wallet.
+Not only are they packed with protein, but the benefits of eggs are vast.

 These Greek-style eggs are easy to whip up for a brunch crowd or to eat throughout the week solo.
-And with the nutritional benefits of mushrooms, sun-dried tomatoes, spinach and feta cheese, they’re super-healthy, too.
+With the nutritional benefits of mushrooms, sun-dried tomatoes, spinach and feta cheese, they’re super-healthy, too.